Skip to content

 • Recent incidents - Summary of any downtime events

-See the Monitoring Guide for details on setting up and using website monitoring.
+See the Monitoring Guide for setup details.

-Reports Access
+Reports access

 • Generate Report Button - Create an on-demand PDF report from monitoring data

-Tips for Using the Dashboard
+Using the dashboard

-Regular Monitoring
+Regular check-ins

 Check the Dashboard regularly to:

-• Monitor test pass/fail rates
+• Monitor pass/fail rates

-• Identify problematic flows that frequently fail
+• Spot flows that frequently fail

-After Updates
+After updates

 • After WordPress updates